MenopauseEstrogen; Hormone replacement therapy

 Current guidelines support the use of HT for the treatment of severe hot flashes that do not respond to non-hormonal therapies.
 General recommendations include:

 - HT may be started in women who have recently entered menopause.

 - HT should not be used in women who have started menopause many years ago.

 - Women should not take HT (either EPT or ET) if they have risks for stroke, heart disease, blood clots, and breast cancer.

-- In general, doctors recommend that patients who choose HT take the lowest possible dose for relief of symptoms for the shortest amount of time.
-However, there is no consensus on how long HT should be used or at what age it should be discontinued.
+- Currently, there is no consensus on how long HT should be used or at what age it should be discontinued.
 Treatment should be individualized for a woman's specific health profile.

 - HT should be used only for menopause symptom management, not for chronic disease prevention.